 Many of the KS5 science students volunteer to support KS3 and KS4 science lessons as part of the enrichment programme.
 We also have KS5 science students supporting the KS3 science club, which is mainly done for fun, but helps to inspire the younger students to consider careers in science by letting them enjoy the fun of science.
-Our KS5 science students have also benefitted from the many Impetus science lectures in the last two years which included in February 2017, Professor Lord Robert Winston, as well as a wide range of inspirational speakers from both industry and British universities.
+Our KS5 science students have also benefitted from the many Impetus science lectures in the last few years, which included in February 2017, Professor Lord Robert Winston, as well as a wide range of inspirational speakers from both industry and British universities.

 We have forged strong and growing links with Worcester University, as well as other universities, and our students have the opportunity to attend Taster Days there on curriculum content and wider interest.
 Last year, for example, the Taster Day on Forensic Science was well attended, and we hope to offer similar annually.
 Dr Mike Wheeler (Senior Lecturer in Biology) has been into the school to deliver several talks on such topics as Bioinformatics and Exobiology.

-The science department is proud to boast the biggest uptake of A Level students and many of our students go on to study Medicine, Biosciences or Ecology related disciplines at university.
-We strive to ensure that we can offer not only excellent teaching with our own continued professional development but that we are always searching for new opportunities for the students so that they can add these to their UCAS applications
+The science department is proud to boast the biggest uptake of A Level students and many of our students go on to study Medicine, Science or STEM related disciplines at university.
+We strive to ensure that we can offer not only excellent teaching with our own continued professional development but also that we are always searching for new opportunities for the students so that they can add these to their UCAS applications.

 To encourage further interest in science, we expect our students to take part in national competitions, such as the Royal Society of Chemistry’s Schools Analyst Competition, and the British Physics Olympiad (BPhO).
 These help to further develop students’ problem solving and team working skills, and help to demonstrate these when applying for University or work.